stripe/stripe-ios/README.md

 ## Example apps

 There are 2 example apps included in the repository:
-- Stripe iOS Example (Simple) shows an integration using our prebuilt UI components [Swift]
+- Standard Integration (Swift) shows an integration using our prebuilt UI components.
-- Stripe iOS Example (Custom) shows how to use our low-level methods to accept payments using several different payment methods [Objective-C].
+- Custom Integration (ObjC) shows how to use our low-level methods to accept payments using several different payment methods.

 To build the example apps, you'll need to first run `./setup.sh`.
 Then, open `Stripe.xcworkspace` and choose the appropriate scheme.